History of Seychelles in Timeline

 In 1971, with the opening of Seychelles International Airport, tourism became a significant industry, dividing the economy into plantations and tourism.

-In 1972, a sustained spate of hotel construction occurred, which included the opening of Coral Strand Smart Choice, Vista Do Mar and Bougainville Hotel.
+In 1972, there was a sustained period of hotel construction in Seychelles, including the opening of Coral Strand Smart Choice, Vista Do Mar, and Bougainville Hotel.

 In 1976, Seychelles gained independence from the United Kingdom as a republic and became a member of the Commonwealth.

-In June 1977, France-Albert René came to power after his supporters overthrew President James Mancham in a coup d'état.
+On 5 June 1977, France-Albert René came to power after his supporters overthrew the first president, James Mancham, in a coup d'état.

-Following the coup in 1977, the president always represented the same political party.
+Following the coup in 1977, the president always represented the same political party until the October 2020 elections.

 1977: Coup d'état by France Albert René

-In 1977, a coup d'état led by France Albert René ousted the first president of the republic, James Mancham.
+In 1977, a coup d'état led by France Albert René ousted James Mancham, the first president of the republic.

-Between 1979 and 1983, various plots to overthrow the government of France-Albert Rene were, according to leading participants, supported by the United States, France, and South Africa.
+Between 1979, various plots to overthrow the non-aligned government of France-Albert Rene were supported by the United States, France, and South Africa.

 In 1979, the constitution declared Seychelles a socialist one-party state.